BikramMondal5/Expense-Tracker/README.md

 # 💰📊 MyWallet - Personal Expense Tracker

 ![Image-preview](./public/screenshot.png)
 A simple yet powerful **Python-based Expense Tracker** that helps you take control of your daily, weekly, and monthly spending habits.
-Easily add expenses, visualize your spending trends with pie charts, and store all your data securely in MongoDB - all through an intuitive Tkinter GUI.
+Easily add expenses, visualize your spending trends with pie charts, and store all your data locally in a JSON file - all through an intuitive Tkinter GUI.

 ## 🌟 Features

+- 🔐 **Secure Authentication** – Modern login/signup system with password hashing.
+- 🙋 **User Onboarding** – Smooth onboarding flow for new users to set up their profile.
 - 🧾 **Add Daily Expenses** – Quickly log your daily spending with category, date, and notes.
 - 📅 **Monthly & Weekly Insights** – Get automated summaries powered by NumPy & pandas.
-- 🧠 **Smart Data Handling** – All transactions stored in MongoDB for long-term tracking.
+- 🧠 **Smart Data Handling** – All transactions stored locally in a `users.json` file.
 - 📈 **Visual Analytics** – Generate colorful pie charts for category-wise spending using Matplotlib.
-- 💾 **Export to CSV** – Backup or analyze your expense data anytime.
+- 💾 **Export to CSV & PDF** – Backup or analyze your expense data anytime.
-- 🪟 **Interactive GUI** – Clean, beginner-friendly interface built with Tkinter.
+- 🪟 **Interactive GUI** – Clean, modern interface built with Tkinter.
-- 🔍 **Filter & Review** – View summaries by category or date range.
+- 🔍 **Filter & Review** – View all transactions, sort them, and export them.
+- 🤖 **AI-Powered Summary** - Get an AI-generated summary of your spending habits using Google Gemini.

 ## 🛠️ Technologies Used